PDOK/atom-generator/README.md

 ## Dockerfile

-To run the docker container you first need to build it and run it throught `docker run` with the same environment variables:
+To run the docker container you first need to build it and run it through `docker run` with the same environment variables:

 - `S3_SIGNING_REGION`
 - `S3_ENDPOINT_NO_PROTOCOL`